 Student Loan Refinance

-If you have loans that aren’t eligible for consolidation or you have strong credit and aren’t pursuing other federal benefits, refinancing student loans with a private loan is another alternative.
+If you have private student loans or loans that are not eligible for consolidation, or you have strong credit and aren’t pursuing federal benefits, refinancing student loans is another alternative.

+Student loan refinancing involves replacing your existing loans with a new loan from a private lender.
 The new loan will have a new loan agreement, interest rate, and term.
-The repayment plans you can access will depend on your lender.
-Always check your rate with a handful of lenders to find an offer that fits your needs.
+Ideally, if you have strong credit, the interest rate on the refinance loan would be lower.
 A student loan refinancing calculator can help you see whether refinancing can save you money.

-Keep in mind that refinancing federal loans results in losing access to federal benefits and programs.
-Learn more about the differences between private and federal student loans before changing your repayment strategy.
+Just remember that refinancing federal loans results in losing access to federal benefits and programs.
+It can be helpful to learn more about the differences between private and federal student loans before changing your repayment strategy.

 The Takeaway

-Consolidation can be a useful strategy for some borrowers, but it’s not necessarily for everyone.
-Take stock of your short- and long-term repayment goals and how the pros and cons of consolidating federal student loans affect them.
-For instance, a lower monthly payment could be the right choice for one person, but the fact that you might be paying more interest for an extended term could be a no-go for someone else.
+Consolidation can be a useful strategy for some borrowers, but it’s not for everyone.
+Those considering consolidation can take stock of their short- and long-term repayment goals and how the pros and cons of consolidating federal student loans might affect them.
+For instance, a lower monthly payment could be the right choice for one person, but paying more interest for an extended term could be a no-go for someone else.

-If a Direct Consolidation Loan isn’t right for you, explore other repayment paths, including refinancing student loans.
+If a Direct Consolidation Loan isn’t right, there are other paths to explore, including income-driven repayment plans, deferment or forbearance, and refinancing student loans.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.